tbates/tbates.github.io/_posts/2020-10-03-How-labels-work.markdown

 OpenMx is MUCH more powerful when label your parameters.

-Contrary to popular opinion, labeling things is [great!](http://www.amazon.com/Origin-Concepts-Oxford-Cognitive-Development).
-Labels are how we articulate concepts and invest meaning in things.

-In [OpenMx](http://openmx.psyc.virginia.edu), labels are just as great.
+Making labels for things is a key to [cognitive development](http://www.amazon.com/dp/0199838801).
+In [OpenMx](http://openmx.psyc.virginia.edu), labels are just as important.
 They get their power because when you label parameters, those labels can be used to control the parameter.

-There are two ways in which labels are great: two parameters with the same label are just one parameter (i.e., labels implement constraints without all the hassle and time of constraints).
+There are two ways in which labels are valuable: two parameters with the same label are just one parameter (i.e., labels implement constraints without all the hassle and time of constraints).
 Second, we can fix parameters by their label.

 <a name="background"></a>
 ### A bit of background